 Acids are taking off in skincare.
 An ingredient that might have initially prompted some hesitance amongst consumers is now highly sought after; more and more products are appearing featuring AHAs, BHAs, and PHAs.
 Particularly on-trend are niacinamide and lactic acid, which big beauty brands and new players alike are pushing to eager consumers.

-Niacinamide, also known as vitamin B3, is a B complex vitamin that the body needs to process fats and sugars.
+Lactic acid .vs. niacinamide: niacinamide, also known as vitamin B3, is a B complex vitamin that the body needs to process fats and sugars.
 Lactic acid, meanwhile, is a type of AHA that naturally occurs in dairy products.
 If you’ve ever noticed that unsweetened natural yogurts have a certain tang, it’s the taste of lactic acid.